London Pass: Visit 80 Iconic Attractions, For Up To 10 Days

 A modern metropolis steeped in history, London is a buzzing hub for arts, shopping, culture and cuisines, all mixed in with historical sights and attractions.
 And don’t fear the city’s reputation for being expensive - the London Pass allows you to explore over 80 iconic attractions all over the city, saving you both time and money.

+The London Pass grants you one-time free entry to over 80 different sites and attractions.
 This includes historic buildings such as the Royal Observatory, over 20 different museums, the Zoo, London’s various gardens, and more.
 At selected attractions, the London Pass gives you fast track access that allows you to skip ahead of the lines.

-Enjoy fast track entry to these attractions:
+Enjoy fast track entry to these attractions: ** - Tower Bridge Exhibition

 Aside from these perks, you’ll also get one day of unlimited travel on the hop-on hop-off sightseeing buses and a free guidebook, along with the option of adding on an Oyster Travelcard.
-You can select a London Pass valid from one through 10 days, depending on the length of your stay.
+You can select a pass valid from* one through 10 days,* depending on the length of your stay.

 Click here for the full list of attractions.